Family Fun and Kids Activities in Maine

 Phone: 207-934 2001

-Family amusement park on the beach with dozens of rides and attractions.
+Family amusement park on the beach in Maine with dozens of rides and attractions.
 The 24,000-square-foot video arcade contains more than 200 games like Skeeball, coupon skill games, and coin-operated video.
-The park also offers midway games, gift shops, old-fashioned photos, a palm reader, and more.
+The park also offers midway games, gift shops, old-fashioned photos, a palm reader, and more family activities that are perfect for your next vacation in Maine.
 Free admission to the park.
 Many ticket options for rides and amusements.